-Students select 6-11 credits of general electives for a total of 124 credits in the degree program to earn a Bachelor of Arts Degree.
+Students select a minimum of 30 credits of general electives for a total of 124 credits in the degree program to earn a Bachelor of Arts Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.